benhowell/benhowell.github.com/_posts/2015-02-15-thought-machines.md

 If someone has an interest in machines (whether they be mechanical, biological, astronomical, whatever) then there's a chance they will also be interested in "thought machines" (i.e. machines made out of code).

-If someone has an interest in construction and doing things by hand (woodwork, metalwork, building engines, etc.) then there's a chance they will also be interested in constructing "thought machines" (i.e. making their own machines in code).
+If someone has an interest in construction and doing things by hand (woodwork, metalwork, building engines, etc.) then there's a chance they will also be interested in constructing "thought machines" (i.e. making their own things in code).

-If someone has an interest in how stuff works (breaking things down to see how they tick, thinking about how processes work, learning a new skill in order to better understand how something works, etc.) then there's a chance they will also be interested in how "thought machines" and information/computing processes work (i.e. deconstructing machines built by others, or deconstruction of their own ideas into constituent parts in order to build their own machines).
+If someone has an interest in how stuff works (breaking things down to see how they tick, thinking about how processes work, learning a new skill in order to better understand how something is made, etc.) then there's a chance they will also be interested in how "thought machines" and information/computing processes work (i.e. deconstructing machines built by others, or deconstruction of their own ideas into constituent parts in order to build their own machines).

+YMMV.